nyquist/memory2go/cloud/azure/architect/VPNGw.md

 HA
 - by default the Gateway is deployed as a 2 instances in an active/standby config but only the active one is visible.
+- Active/active is also possible

+VPN Gateway can act as a failover for ExpressRoute